-- 1. Full training: no weights are frozen, and our encoder is trained end-to-end. - 2.
+- Full training: no weights are frozen, and our encoder is trained end-to-end. - 2.
 Linear probe: The entire encoder's weights are frozen except for a final fully connected layer.

-In both evaluation approaches, we compare against approaches evaluated using K400 training for a more fair comparison with our model, since training using larger datasets will naturally result in improved classification accuracy.
+In both evaluations, we compare against approaches trained on Kinetics 400 for a more fair comparison with our model, since training using larger datasets will naturally result in improved classification accuracy.
 For instance, Elo [14], which is trained with YouTube8M, reaches a 93.8% accuracy, outperforming our model by 4.4%.